scality/cosi-driver/docs/Usage.md

 > Note:
 > For **fully working** examples, see the YAMLs in the [cosi-examples/brownfield](../cosi-examples/brownfield/) and [cosi-examples/greenfield](../cosi-examples/greenfield/) directories.
-> For brownfield scenario it is madatory to create COSI CRs in the same namespace as COSI driver and controller.

 ### 1.1 Greenfield: Creating a New Bucket